Utilities to set up and analyze Modelica simulation experiments

 sudo python setup.py install

-The matplotlibrc file in the bin folder has some recommended revisions to matplotlib’s defaults.
-To use it, move or copy the file to the working directory or matplotlib’s configuration directory.
+The matplotlibrc file in the base folder has some recommended revisions to matplotlib’s defaults.
+To use it, copy or move the file to the working directory or matplotlib’s configuration directory.
 See http://matplotlib.org/users/customizing.html for details.

 ModelicaRes is published under the terms of the BSD license (see LICENSE.txt).
 Please share any modifications you make (preferably on a Github fork from https://github.com/kdavies4/ModelicaRes) so that others may benefit from your work.